IRA-Team/VKPlayer/README.md

 Main features:

-- **Offline mode.**
+- **Off-line mode.**
-Save your favorite tracks and listen it independently from internet connection
+Save your favorite tracks and listen them regardless of the Internet connection

 - **Synchronization.**
-Set comfortable time for you and VKPlayer  will keep saving the required number of your tracks
+Set convenient time and VKPlayer will save the required amount of your tracks

 - **Dynamic playlist.**
-Click on the track in any list and this list will automatically become the current playlist
+Click on the track in any list and he will automatically become the current one

 - **User-friendly interface.**
-A modern, simple and intuitive interface that has nothing superfluous
+Modern, easy and handy interface without unnecessary staff